MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/mpa/concepts/live-mpa-activities.md

 Field | Purpose | Notes
 ------|---------|--------------
+`xuid` | The XboxUserId of the user who created the activity. | Used when querying activities only.
+Users can only set activity for themselves.
 `connectionString` | Title-defined string which is opaque to MPA.
 Contains information a title can use to connect to another player. | Must be less than 256 characters.
 `joinRestriction` | Represents who may see the connection string in this activity.
 See Privacy, below, for more details. | Must be `Public`, `Followed`, `InviteOnly`.
 `maxPlayers` | Maximum allowed players in this activity. | Optional.
 If specified, must be > 1 and <= 100.
 `currentPlayers` | Current number of players in this activity. | Optional.
 If specified, must be > 0 and <= 100.
 `groupId` | A title-defined Id.
 Players with the same groupID are recognized in MPA to be playing together. | Must be < 128 characters.
+`platform` | The platform on which the activity was created. | Used when querying activities only.
+The platform will be automatically inferred when setting an activity.

 ## Privacy
 A title may wish to allow only a subset of the users on its social graph to join